 From First Contact to Infection; How Does HPV Spread?

 How much do you know about containing the spread of HPV?
-Read up on transmission routes and preventive measures to protect yourself against HPV infection.
+Read up on transmission routes and preventive measures to help protect yourself against HPV infection.

 Table of Contents

 You may have heard that HPV is the most common viral infection of the reproductive system worldwide.
 In fact, this virus is so prevalent that 8/10 unvaccinated adults will develop an HPV infection in their lifetime.

 But what exactly is this virus and how does it spread?
 Let’s take a look.